Sakshi Malik says no problem with new Wrestling Federation except inclusion of Sanjay Singh

 The development came after Sanjay Singh announced that Under-15 and Under-20 nationals for wrestling would take place in the Nandini Nagar area of Uttar Pradesh’s Gonda district before the end of the year.

-The district of Gonda is the stronghold of Brij Bhushan Sharan Singh, who is the MP from the Kaisergank constituency in Uttar Pradesh.
+The district of Gonda is the stronghold of Brij Bhushan Sharan Singh, who is the MP from the Kaiserganj constituency in Uttar Pradesh.

 The ministry had also noted that the work of the federation was being carried out from the premises controlled by its former office-bearers, which was where several wrestlers were allegedly sexually harassed earlier.
 It added that the new wrestling body seemed to be in complete control of former office-bearers, in violation of the Sports Code.